cellphone4ET/family-mash/README.md

 Please use account boo@addamsfam.com and password 012345678910 to access the demo content.

-** in order to demo the email notifications feature of Family.mash, a unique account must be created with a user who has a birthday of the current date.
+*** due to the nature of this application a unique account with a valid email address must be created along with a family member with a birthday of the current date for month and day in order to test the email reminders functionality

 ## Screen Views